Approximating Pandora's Box with Correlations

-\paragraph{Bounding the final cost:} using the guarantee that at the end of every phase we cover $0.8$ of the scenarios, observe that the algorithm for $\pbT$ is run in an interval of the form $ \intv_i =[t_{(0.2)^i}, t_{(0.2)^i/(10\alpha)} ]$.
-Note also that these intervals are overlapping.
-Bounding the cost of the final policy $\pi_\mathcal{I}$ for all intervals we get
+\paragraph{Bounding the final cost.} To bound the final cost, we recall that at the end of every phase we cover $0.8$ of the remaining scenarios.
+Furthermore, we observe that each threshold $T_i$ is charged in the above Equation \eqref{eq:threshold} to optimal costs of scenarios corresponding to intervals of the form $ \intv_i =[t_{(0.2)^i}, t_{(0.2)^i/(10\alpha)} ]$.
+Note that these intervals are overlapping.
+We therefore get

-Where the last inequality follows since each scenario with cost $c_s$ can belong to at most $\log \alpha$ intervals, therefore we get the theorem.
-The extra factor of $2$ accounts for the values in $\pbv$. \end{proof}
+Where the last inequality follows since each scenario with cost $c_s$ can belong to at most $\log \alpha$ intervals, therefore we get the theorem. \end{proof}

 Notice the generality of this reduction; the distributions on the values are preserved, and we did not make any more assumptions on the scenarios or values throughout the proof.
 Therefore we can apply this tool regardless of the type of correlation or the way it is given to us, e.g. we could be given a parametric distribution, or an explicitly given distribution, as we see in the next section.